ome/omero-figure/README.rst

 Figures can be exported as PDF or TIFF files using a script that runs on the OMERO.server.
 This script needs to be uploaded to the OMERO.server and its dependencies installed on the OMERO.server machine.

-The script can be uploaded using two alternative workflows, both of which require you to be an admin.
+The script can be uploaded using two alternative workflows, both of which require you to have the correct admin privileges.
 To find where OMERO.figure has been installed using pip, run:

 ::